 - Fly Qatar Qsuites from 70,000 miles: Whether you use American miles or Qatar Avios to book, saver-level award availability to fly Qatar business class comes in waves, often six to 11 months in advance.

-- Book Turkish Airlines business class from 45,000 miles: You’ll pay slightly higher fees depending on which program you use to book, but Turkish tends to have decent availability on flights all over the world.
+- Book Turkish Airlines business class from 45,000 miles: You’ll pay slightly higher fees depending on which airline program’s miles you use to book, but Turkish tends to have decent availability on flights all over the world.

 Get Alerts to Know When to Book